abekipnis/Kondo-Aalto/README.md

 ## Reproducibility and data availability
 To reproduce manuscript figures from https://arxiv.org/abs/2312.03364, check Jupyter notebook `Create Figures.ipynb` and `Phenomenological model fit.ipynb` as well as MATLAB codes under AaltoAtoms/MATLAB/Main figure scripts.

-Data for the manuscript can be found on Zenodo repository 0.5281/zenodo.10214707.
+Data for the manuscript can be found at https://zenodo.org/records/10214707.
 Some manual editing of file paths may be necessary.
 For analyses done in Python, tabulated data is found in data_array.py which is used for subsequent analysis routines.